Take Her, She's Mine

-Take Her, She's Mine is a 1963 American comedy film starring James Stewart and Sandra Dee based on the 1961 Broadway comedy written by Henry Ephron and Phoebe Ephron.
-The film was directed by Henry Koster with a screenplay by Nunnally Johnson.
+Take Her, She's Mine is a 1963 American coming-of-age comedy film, starring James Stewart and Sandra Dee and based on a 1961 Broadway comedy written by the husband-and-wife team of Henry and Phoebe Ephron.
+The film was directed by Henry Koster with a screenplay written by Nunnally Johnson.
 It features an early film score by prolific composer Jerry Goldsmith.
-The character of Mollie, played by Elizabeth Ashley on Broadway and in the film by Dee, was based on the screenwriters' 22-year-old daughter Nora Ephron.
+The character of Mollie, played by Elizabeth Ashley on Broadway and in the film by Dee, was based on the Ephrons' 22-year-old daughter Nora Ephron.
 The supporting cast features Robert Morley, John McGiver and Bob Denver.

+In the film, a Californian lawyer happens to be an overprotective father to his teenage daughter.
+When she starts her college studies, her letters to him mention her beatnik friends and her conversion into an activist.
+The concerned father travels to Paris.

 Plot

-A Los Angeles attorney is overprotective toward his teenage daughter as she leaves home for college and to study art in Paris.
-Concerned over the letters that she has written describing her beatnik friends and activist beliefs, he travels to Paris to investigate her living situation.
+Los Angeles attorney Frank Michaelson is overprotective concerning his teenage daughter Mollie as she leaves home for college and to study art in Paris.
+Concerned over the letters that Mollie has written describing her beatnik friends and activist beliefs, Frank travels to Paris to investigate her living situation.